Stream Grabber Parameters#

 Missed Frame Count#

-A high Missed Frame Count indicates that the xHCI host controller doesn't support the bandwidth of the camera, i.e., the host controller does not retrieve the acquired images on time.
+Many Basler cameras are equipped with a frame buffer that is able to store several complete frames.
+A high Missed Frame Count indicates that the host controller doesn't support the bandwidth of the camera, i.e., the host controller does not retrieve the acquired images in time.
 This causes the camera to buffer images in its internal frame buffer.
 When the internal frame buffer is full, the camera will start skipping newly acquired sensor data.
-For more information, see the USB 3.0 specification (Bulk Transaction type).

 Resend Packet Count#